 While commercial vehicle collisions involving semi tractor-trailers may be more common on the interstate or beltway, in urban areas city buses can be a threat in and of themselves.
 No matter where you drive, motor coaches, charter and city buses can often be found.
 The tight quarters of a metro area can raise the odds of being hit by one of these large and heavy commercial motor vehicles (CMVs).

-As Baltimore personal injury attorneys, the legal staff at Lebowitz & Mzhen, LLC, has a great deal of experience helping victims of traffic accidents.
+As Baltimore personal injury attorneys, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, has a great deal of experience helping victims of traffic accidents.
 Our familiarity with Maryland’s metropolitan areas gives us first-hand knowledge of the everyday dangers faced by motorists and pedestrians on our city streets.
 When it comes to city bus accidents, we know that they do happen more frequently than some people would imagine.
 Residents and commuters, both, can be putting themselves at risk of bodily harm when navigating city streets each day.

 From our standpoint, we recognize that bus accidents can result in very serious personal injury.
 Because of the size of these large and massive vehicles, a city bus striking a much smaller passenger car can result in injury to the driver and/or his passengers.
 In fact, according to data released by the U.S. Department of Transportation, there are approximately 900,000 buses of all types traveling this nation’s roadways.
 Of those, more than six percent can usually be expected to be involved in some kind of traffic collision during any given year.